Jeff Badet: Washington Football Team

 On September 17, 2020, Badet signed with the Washington Football Team's practice squad.
-He was elevated to the active roster on October 24 and November 7 for the team's weeks 7 and 9 games against the Dallas Cowboys and New York Giants, and reverted to the practice squad after each game.
-Badet was promoted to the active roster on November 9, 2020.
-He was waived on December 19, 2020, and re-signed to the practice squad three days later.
-He signed a reserve/futures contract with the team on January 11, 2021, but was waived on May 3, 2021.
+He was elevated to the active roster on October 24 and November 7 for the team's Weeks 7 and 9 games against the Dallas Cowboys and New York Giants, and reverted to the practice squad after each game.
+Badet was promoted to the active roster on November 9.
+He was waived on December 19, and re-signed to the practice squad three days later.

+Badet signed a reserve/futures contract with the team on January 11, 2021.
+Badet was waived by the Football Team on May 3.

 Atlanta Falcons

 On June 17, 2021, Badet signed with the Atlanta Falcons.
-He was waived/injured on August 6, 2021, and placed on injured reserve.
-He was released on August 17 with an injury settlement.
+He was waived/injured on August 6, and placed on injured reserve.
+Badet was released by the Falcons on August 17 with an injury settlement.

 Las Vegas Raiders

-On November 10, 2021, Badet was signed to the Las Vegas Raiders practice squad.
-He was released on December 4.
+On November 10, 2021, Badet was signed to the Las Vegas Raiders' practice squad.
+He was released by the Raiders on December 4.

 Michigan Panthers

 On February 23, 2022, Badet was selected with the sixth pick of the 15th round of the 2022 USFL draft by the Michigan Panthers.
-He was transferred to the team's inactive roster on April 22, 2022, due to a hamstring injury.
-He was released on May 10.
+He was transferred to the team's inactive roster on April 22, due to a hamstring injury.
+Badet was released by the Panthers on May 10.

 Vegas Vipers

-Badet was drafted by the Vegas Vipers of the XFL in the 2023 XFL draft.
+Badet was selected by the Vegas Vipers of the XFL in the 2023 XFL draft.

 In his debut with the team he caught six passes for 81 yards and two touchdowns, including the first touchdown of the season from Luis Perez in the team's 20–22 loss.
 The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

 Toronto Argonauts

 On February 8, 2024, it was announced that Badet had been signed by the Toronto Argonauts.
-He was placed on the retired list on May 12, 2024.
+He was placed on the retired list on May 12.